Key Account Information

 All secured business and property development loans that are approved by Assetz Capital may be held within the 90DAA.
 Should you choose to invest in this account, your investment will be used only to fund loans that have received our credit approval, will be diversified across a range of secured business loans and will also be protected by a discretionary Provision Fund.
 Please also see Asset Security below.

-Your investment will be actively reinvested into new loans upon receipt of capital and interest, prior to any withdrawal date being reached.
+Your investment will be actively reinvested into new loans upon receipt of capital, until your withdrawal request has been fulfilled.

 The 90DAA auto-diversifies the funds you allocate to it across many matching loans at any given time, subject to availability.
 This spreads your risk across the widest possible range of loans that we have available in the account.